 BlackBerry started failing on its phones ever since BlackBerry 5 smartphones years ago.
 Every older BlackBerry since then has missed the boat trying to improve a severely limited older platform, until the Z10.
 The BlackBerry Z10 is a huge step in the right direction after the PlayBook, which was basically designed as an app launcher for the new platform.
 I truly believe that BlackBerry has a winner with this smartphone in the long run.
 It won’t be the best selling-smartphone of the year, and it won’t be the most liked either.
 But its BlackBerry that has momentum to gain with BlackBerry 10.
 BlackBerry isn’t just back, they’re ahead of the game.

-See our full review of BlackBerry 10 operating system here.
+You may want to see our full review of BlackBerry 10 operating system as well.